 In the event of lack of or loss of water in the boiler, the casting temperature safety switch (230°F setpoint) installed on the top of the aluminum boiler section behind the supply piping shuts off the boiler by shutting off power to the boiler control and causes a failure code to be displayed on the digital readout.
 This fault requires manual reset of the casting temperature safety switch to restart the boiler and the reset to be pressed on the user interface panel.
-Verify that the boiler is properly filled with water and no air is trapped in the top of the casting (check cap on Cam Vent at the heat exchanger) before resetting this switch.
+Verify that the boiler is properly filled with water before resetting this switch.